cewing/training.python_web/slides/_sources/presentations/django_intro.txt

   field is *required*
 * The related ``null`` argument affects the SQL definition of a field: is the column NULL or NOT NULL
+* Django recommends that you **not** use the ``null`` option for text fields.
+  It will automatically insert an empty string into the database if the field is left blank.

 Installing Apps